ChaosData/libshambles/README.md

-libshambles is written in C++ (compiled as C++14), but exports its public API bindings as C. It is mostly released under the two-clause BSD license, but due to its current dependence on a Linux kernel module and netfilter, compiled binaries will be encumbered by the GPLv2.
+libshambles is written in C++ (compiled as C++14), but exports its public API bindings as C. It is mostly released under the two-clause BSD license, but due to its current dependence on a Linux kernel module library, compiled binaries will be encumbered by the GPLv2.

 See
 [https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/FILLIN](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/FILLIN)